The Tryton server listens on

 useris used.
 Otherwise

-clientis not set then every client of the user will receive the message.
+clientis not set then every client of the user receives the message.
 If

-userare not set, the system will send the notification to the current user client.
-Otherwise the notification will be sent to the client whose ID matches
+userare not set, the system send the notification to the current user client.
+Otherwise the notification is sent to the client whose id matches

 Notification messages are composed of four parts:

-- A string.
-A one-line summary of the message.
+A string containing a one-line summary of the message.

-- A string.
-The short informative message for the user.
+A string containing a short informative message for the user.
 It can span multiple lines but no markup is allowed.

 An integer between 0 (low priority) to 3 (urgent).
 The notification priority on the platform supporting it.